img

 Reduction in testicle size

-Because testosterone is an essential component in the development of the male sexual organs, low levels of the hormone can manifest through a smaller-than-average penis and testicle size.
+Because testosterone is an essential component in the development of male sexual organs, low levels of the hormone can manifest through smaller-than-average penis and testicle size.

 Reduced bone mass and muscle mass

-Men with low testosterone may notice a decrease in muscle mass, although it may not necessarily affect their strength or function.
-In addition, the hormone plays a key role in forming and strengthening the bones, too little of which can cause bone loss, making bones more susceptible to fractures.
+Men with low testosterone may notice a decrease in muscle mass, although this may not necessarily have a significant impact on strength.
+In addition, testosterone plays a key role in forming and strengthening bones.
+Too little can cause bone density loss, making bones more susceptible to fractures.

 Decreased semen production

-Semen – the milky fluid that promotes sperm mobility, and makes up the majority of ejaculate – is noticeably less in men with low testosterone, which can also cause issues with fertility.
+Semen – the milky fluid that promotes sperm motility, and makes up the majority of ejaculate – decreases in volume in men with low testosterone, which can in turn, reduce fertility.

 Difficulty sleeping

-Low testosterone is also characterized by difficulty to fall asleep and stay asleep through the night, making it difficult to stay alert or perform basic activities during the day.
+Low testosterone can manifest as difficulty falling and staying asleep, which makes it hard to stay alert or perform basic activities during the day.
 Although there may be other reasons for insomnia, it may be worth checking with your doctor to determine the exact cause and seek appropriate treatment.

 Low sex drive